enthali/GContrl/README.md

 ## Technical Details

 - UI Framework: Jetpack Compose
-- Architecture: MVVM
 - Communication: MQTT (HiveMQ Client)
 - Garage Door Controller: Meeros (will be replaced by DIY project)
-- Minimum Android SDK Version: 28
 - Supported Orientations: Portrait and Landscape
-- Programming Language: Kotlin

 ## Installation & Setup

 ### For Users
-1. Install the app from Play Store
-2. Select an MQTT server (e.g., HiveMQ) and create credentials
-3. Configure MQTT server details in settings
-4. Connect your garage door controller to the same MQTT server
-5. Control your garage directly from your car
+best you contact the developer and ask him to publish a proper user guide :)

 ### For Developers
 #### Prerequisites
-- Android Studio Electric Eel or newer
+- Android Studio Lady Bug or newer
 - Android SDK 28 or higher
 - Kotlin development environment